 Who are the Peter MacCallum Cancer Foundation?

-Peter MacCallum Cancer Foundation are a public trust whose sole purpose is to raise funds for the Peter MacCallum Cancer Centre.
+Peter MacCallum Cancer Foundation is a public trust whose sole purpose is to raise funds for the Peter MacCallum Cancer Centre.

 Why do they exist?